| |

 he became principal percussionist for the Philadelphia Composers' Forum,

-art music .
+a chamber ensemble that specialized in the performance of contemporary music.
 While with the Forum, he recorded and performed many new musical

 Michael was principal tympanist